1pulse-digital/cool-mint/docs/infrastructure-setup.md

 1. Create service account
 2. Skip federated identity, just use service account keys
 3. Add the following roles to the service account (the service account is the principle)
     - Artifact Registry Administrator
     - Cloud Run Admin
     - Service Account Token Creator
     - Service Account User
     - Storage Admin
 4. fix the cloud build push by ensuring it ends with ${{ env.SERVICE }}/${{ env.SERVICE }}
+5. Makue sure all the steps uses latest version of the action, i.e google-github-actions/deploy-cloudrun@v2.2.0